Ripped-Kanga/RingCentral-Scripts/README.md

 	- [x] Device Model
 	- [x] Device Serial
 	- [x] Device Status

+## CallQueueAudit.py
+- [x] Redo script logic to better acommodate API limits and better error checking.
+	- [x] Massively improved call queue audit performance, utilises different API call to retrieve call queue users.
+	- [x] Improve error checking
+		- [x] Will catch if a call queue has no members and write empty values to the csv for the member info.
+Call queue info will still be added.
+- [x] Implement audit scope limit, display how many queues exist on the RingCentral instance and ask the user how many they want to audit.#will remove and replace with filter options similar to UserAudit.py
+- [ ] Audit based off call queue name, useful if you only need info on one call queue.
+Should accept Call Queue Name or Call Queue Extension
+- [ ] After running audit, ability to find all call queues one member is apart of, only print to console???

 ## PhoneNumberAudit.py
 - [x] Build initial version, test and debug.